Schenn/Peas/ReadMe.txt

 					values=>associative array of column=>value pairings  OR
 						Array of associative array of column=>value pairings
 				Does:
-					First it runs the arguments through the sqlSpinner which generates the prepared INSERT statement then begins a transaction with the cleanPDO for safety.
+					First it runs the arguments through the SqlBuilder which generates the prepared INSERT statement then begins a transaction with the cleanPDO for safety.
 					if the values are a associative array of column=>value pairings it prepares a value argument with the prepared column names and executes the insert